Canning Albacore Tuna

 Purchase desired size jars with lids and rings ( ½ pint or Pint Jars are good 1-2 serving size) Available at most hardware stores or online.
 They also sell pressure cookers if you don't have one.
 Do yourself a favor, and buy the largest you can afford, this will speed up the somewhat lengthy process, by enabling you to do more jars at once, My 23 qt.
 Presto holds 2 layers of 8 pints each for a total of 16 Pints per batch.
 I prefer the PINT WIDE MOUTH jars, they fit albacore chunks perfectly, and holds just enough tuna to make a couple tuna sandwiches).

-Take fish home, and cross cut the LOINS into medallion size pieces about 2.5 inches in diameter by 3.5 inches long just enough to fill the jar edge to edge and leave 1 inch of space at the top of the jar, this is known as "Headspace" and is VERY Important for a good seal.
+Cut your loin into "log size" pieces about 2.5 inches in diameter by 3.5 inches long just enough to fill the jar edge to edge and leave 1 inch of space at the top of the jar, this is known as "Headspace" and is VERY Important for a good seal.

 Sanitize the Jars, rings, and lids.
 You can do this one of two ways either by running through the dishwasher on the hottest cycle possible, (without soap), Or hand-wash all items in hot soapy water, then transfer your (wet) jars to an oven and heat to 325 for at least 20 minutes..
-For the Lids & Rings, I just simmer them in a small pot of water on the stove for about 20 mins
+For the Lids & Rings, I just simmer (Do Not Boil) them in a small pot of water on the stove

 Pull the Jars from the oven, and line up jars in rows.
 I splash about an ounce of olive oil in the bottom of each jar to begin.
 Next, Place the chunk of fish (as described above) into each jar avoiding as many air pockets around the fish as possible, (Fill the voids with smaller pieces of fish if necessary).
 Remember leave 1 inch of Space from the top of the jar ( This is VERY important or your jars will overflow and will NOT seal!)
 Now sprinkle a 1/4 tsp of Kosher salt on top of the fish in each jar.
 Next Add a couple ounces of Olive Oil (or water) to fill in the air gaps that might remain.
 Now you have jars with Fish, olive oil, and Salt.